elemprod/lptask/README.md

 The scheduler supports both unbuffered and buffered task types.
 Unbuffered tasks don't have an internal data buffer.
 Data is added to the unbuffered tasks by reference.
-Only a pointer to the user supplied data and the data length are stored inside the task structure when the `sched_task_data()` function is called.
+Only a pointer to the user-supplied data and the data length are stored inside the task structure when the `sched_task_data()` function is called.
 The externally stored data must still be valid when the task handler is called at a later point in time.